Aston Martin Virage: Virage Volante/V8 Volante

 The convertible version of the Virage, called the Virage Volante debuted at the 1990 Birmingham Motor Show as a strict two-seater, but a 2+2 version was shown at the 1991 Geneva Motor Show.
 Production examples, first appearing in 1992, were all to feature 2+2 seating.
 Sources state that either 224 or 233 examples had been produced when production ended in 1996.
 The last 11 examples already had the naturally aspirated 1995 version of the engine found in the later V8 and V8 LWB Volante models with the improved four-speed and overdrive Torqueflite automatic and a power output of 359 PS, which may be part of why there is some disagreement to the production numbers.

 1992 was also when Aston Martin introduced its 6.3-litre "Works Service" package, which included wider fenders to accommodate the larger OZ wheels and 14-inch disc brakes, additional vents, deeper sills, and other appearance modifications.
 This was immediately available on the Coupé as well as the Volante.
 Aston Martin soon introduced a strictly cosmetic version called the Wide Body featuring the regular 5.3-litre engine; this was mainly intended for the United States market as the 6.3 was not certified for sale there.
 13 of these were built for the United States, whereas only seven regular Virage Volantes were delivered there.
 In contrast to the Wide Body Volante, the Prince of Wales chose to equip his 1994 Volante with the standard bodywork coupled with the 456 hp 6.3-litre engine and a manual transmission.

 A new V8 Volante Long Wheelbase, with updated styling of the V8 Coupe was produced from 1997 to 2000 on a chassis lengthened by 200 mm.
 Only 63 units were built by the time production came to a halt.

+Following on their V8 Volante junior car, Aston Martin built a half-scale junior car version of the Virage Volante as well.
+It received a handmade aluminium body, leather interior, and a 160-cc Honda engine; this children's car cost as much as a brand new Mercedes-Benz 190E.
+Ten examples were built in total.

 Vantage

 As with many other Aston Martin models, a high-performance Vantage model of the Virage would later be introduced.
-First shown at Birmingham in September 1992, the Vantage was produced from 1993 through 2000 and, like many other Aston Vantage models would soon become the only variant available.
+First shown at Birmingham in September 1992, the Vantage was produced from 1993 through 2000.
 The Virage name lasted just a few years, with its final descendants inheriting the simple and familiar V8 name.

-The Vantage had new styling with only the roof, doors and wing mirrors shared with the Virage.
+The Vantage had new styling, with only the roof, doors and wing mirrors shared with the Virage.
 The wing mirrors were later replaced in favour of the ones from the Jaguar XK8/XKR.
-The Vantage is wider, lower, used four round tail lights (later adopted for the base V8 Coupe), and featured new rear suspension and interior electronics.
-Like the 6.3, the Vantage used record-sized 362 mm (14 in) brake discs and 18 inch wheels.
+Compared to the Virage, the Vantage is wider, lower, used four round tail lights (later adopted for the base V8 Coupe), and featured new rear suspension and interior electronics.
+Like the 6.3, the Vantage used 362 mm (14 in) brake discs and 18 inch wheels.